stanislav-tomych/TransactionsTestApp/README.md

 ## Testing
  - Unit Tests: Comprehensive unit tests cover the Network layer, ViewModels, and Models and Utils to ensure code reliability and facilitate future refactoring.

+## Analytics Service
+The AnalyticsService tracks critical user actions within the app, enabling monitoring and understanding of user behavior.
+Only significant events, such as successfully completed actions, are logged to ensure relevant and actionable insights.

+###Event Tracking:
+- Logs key events such as transactions, balance updates, and Bitcoin rate updates.
+- Avoids logging redundant lifecycle events or button clicks for clarity.

+###Event Parameters:
+- Captures details such as transaction ID, amount, category, and date for contextualized analysis.
+### Event Filtering:
+- Allows querying of logged events by name and date range for targeted insights.
+### Event Types:
+- transaction: Logged when a transaction is successfully added.
+- adjuction: Tracks balance additions.
+- balanceUpdate: Reflects changes to the user's balance.
+- rateUpdate: Captures Bitcoin-to-USD rate updates.
+- transactionsPageLoaded: Logged when a page of transactions is successfully loaded.

 # Features